 Owning Property As A Foreigner: Requirements & Rights

 The first important thing to note is that both Canadian citizens and non-residents have the right to acquire, hold, and dispose of real estate property in the country.

 Second, Canada has a few rules that govern the processes of owning real estate property as a foreigner.
 These laws don’t just apply to non-residents alone.
 Citizens of Canada who stay out of the country for over six months are categorized as non-residents, a situation that subjects them to the same rules as foreigners.

 On the question of special immigration privileges, owning real estate property in Canada as a foreigner doesn’t guarantee any of that.
-In fact, if you don’t have a work visa, permanent residency status, or student visa, the longest you can stay in the country is six months at a time.
+In fact, if you don’t have a work visa, permanent residency status, or a student visa, the longest you can stay in the country is six months at a time.

-That aside, note it’s important to mention that federal government laws and those at the provincial aren’t the same in relation to owning property as a foreign buyer.
+That aside, note that it’s important to mention that federal government laws and those at the provincial level aren’t the same in relation to owning property as a foreign buyer.
 Let’s briefly look at what’s expected by the two levels of government.